Top 5 eCommerce Hacks for Maintaining Customer Loyalty during COVID19

-Walmart owned Flipkart, which is an Indian unicorn, has also expanded to the entertainment sector and is now hosting entertaining chat shows on its shopping platform.
+Walmart owned Flipkart, an Indian unicorn has also expanded to the entertainment sector and is now hosting entertaining chat shows on its shopping platform.

-Fashion influencers are showcasing shoes, belts, and dresses that are available on Flipkart and are leaving a link in the description.
+Fashion influencers are showcasing shoes, belts, and dresses on Flipkart and leave a link in the description.
 Earlier, influencers used to place links on YouTube and Instagram.
-Still, by creating a dedicated section on the shopping app itself, Flipkart has reduced the gap between customers and product discovery, and it is likely to help Flipkart increase its market share by an impressive percentage.
+Still, by creating a dedicated section on the shopping app itself, Flipkart has reduced the gap between customers and product discovery.
+It is likely to help Flipkart increase its market share by an impressive percentage.

-Also, one such program elevates the customer experience by multiple folds because customers are now not required to look for new products or style ideas on Google or Instagram.
-They can find products, gain insight, develop an understanding and order products, all on one single mobile application.
+One such program elevates the customer experience by multiple folds because customers are now not required to look for new products or style ideas on Google or Instagram.
+They can find products, gain insight, develop an understanding, and order products, all on one mobile application.

 Leverage Social Media Channels for Customer Support

 Using social media channels for customer service is no more an option but a necessity.
-Due to the corona pandemic and the imposed lockdown, a lot of orders are delayed, and some of them are even lost in transit.
+Due to the corona pandemic and the imposed lockdown, many orders are delayed, and some are even lost in transit.
 Customers are going to come behind your customer support team for resolution.

-Also, the same lockdown is rendering your customer support team inefficient because a considerable percentage of them are working from home and have less or slow access to the data repository.
+The same lockdown renders your customer support team inefficient because a considerable percentage of them are working from home and have less or slow access to the data repository.

 Relying on social media for offering quality support can go a long way, which includes benefits like: